 “How do they have access to so much personal information?!”

-…the answer varies from one service to another, and most of them rely on several different sources of data.
+…the answer varies from service to service, and most rely on several data sources.

-Much of it comes from property ownership records, credit bureaus, consumer databases, social security files and a lot more.
-Depending on the services, most of the data is updated on a weekly or monthly basis, so in most cases, it's usually going to be reasonably current.
+Much of the data comes from property ownership records, credit bureaus, consumer databases, social security files, and much more.
+Depending on the services, most of the data is updated weekly or monthly, so it will usually be reasonably current in most cases.

-If you're at all paranoid about people looking up YOUR information – the reality is, unless you change your name, move to an undisclosed location (one that doesn't require any kind of credit check or loan application) renounce your citizenship and live off the grid (among other things), there isn't much any of us can do have our data excluded from these sources.
+If you're paranoid about people looking up YOUR information, the reality is unless you change your name, move to an undisclosed location (one that doesn't require any kind of credit check or loan application) renounce your citizenship and live off the grid (among other things), there isn't much any of us can do have our data excluded from these sources.

 Now you know where to find a boatload of information on whoever you're looking for, but here are a few additional tips to keep in mind as you start searching…